kchezik/rTDataScrub/manuscript/ms.md

 where $\alpha_{w}$ values are bound between 0 and 27$\text{\textdegree}$C, had a midpoint of 16$\text{\textdegree}$C and changed over $\alpha_{a}$ values with a steepness coefficient of 0.15.
 We simply doubled mean annual water temperatures to calculate $A_{w}$ which ensured simulated water temperatures were rarely below 0$\text{\textdegree}$C. Uncertainty was included in all $\alpha$ and $A$ coefficients by sampling random noise from a normal distribution.

 Upon random sampling a common $\tau$ estimate from a flat beta distribution and lagging water behind air by 0.07, we generated temperature data using equation $\ref{eq4}$.
 Unlike in the HMM we allowed the errors in the simulated data to be correlated in order to produce data with momentum, thereby capturing the observed behaviour where temperatures above or below the mean are more likely to remain so in the subsequent day(s).
-We also allowed $\sigma$ to change seasonally with greater variance at seasonal inflection points (i.e, winter and summer) and less variance when temperature are waxing or waning (i.e., spring vs. fall).
+We also allowed $\sigma$ to change seasonally with greater variance at seasonal inflection points (i.e, winter and summer) and less variance when temperatures are waxing or waning (i.e., spring vs. fall).
 In order to generate a single time series of water with erroneous air data we randomly selected chunks of water temperature data to be replaced by air temperature data.
 We also allowed for the first and last data point in the series to be air temperature among a random sample of sites, as air is often recorded when deploying and retrieving temperature loggers.

 *Observed Data*